 John Force Racing has announced that the team will “live to fight another day,” according to their press release verbiage.
 The team has not competed since February.

 And they will not compete once again until February 2021 at the earliest.
 The NHRA has been competing without their major personality and his team.

-There has been speculation that his sponsors withdrew funding, which caused the shut down.
-When the NHRA races two events, John Force Racing was silent.
+There has been speculation that his sponsors withdrew funding, which caused the shutdown.
+When the NHRA raced the last two events, John Force Racing was silent.

 Things changed in March.
 The professional teams arrived in Gainesville, Florida to compete for the historic Gatornationals win.

 However, the day before they were scheduled to compete, the race was canceled.
 The NHRA was shut down for months.

 READ MORE: Click here for our latest Sports coverage.

 “Suddenly, the virus hit, and it changed the world,” Force said.
 “Robert Hight, President of the company, and I got back from Gainesville and we started working on a plan, we had to reset John Force Racing.
 Everyone was having to adapt.
 We had to make cuts everywhere.
 We ran numbers over and over.
 In our contracts with sponsors, we have guarantees.
 They get social media, a certain number of races, a certain number of race days, activation at races, and other commitments.
 No matter how I looked at it I couldn’t deliver on those commitments.
 It just wasn’t fair to them.

 “The impact of not being able to deliver on these commitments makes sitting out the rest of the 2020 season the right thing to do.
 No matter how I looked at it, no matter how much I personally invested, I couldn’t make it.”

 The living legend Force is not going to gamble his own money to go racing.
 Now, for the rest of the season, Force, Hight, Brittany Force, and Austin Prock will not compete in any national events — even if they happen at Lucas Oil Raceway at Indianapolis, a short distance from their track.